Grants Awarded in 2025

 - Center for Children’s Advocacy (Hartford): Waterbury Children & Youth Advocacy Project – $10,000 to promote equitable opportunity for low-income Black and Latinx students and low-income children with disabilities by deploying CCA’s legal services, provider advocacy training and systemic reform advocacy to reduce barriers to education and employability.

-- Community Partners in Action (Hartford): Greater Waterbury Reentry Welcome Center – $12,000 request to assist people returning to the Greater Waterbury area after prison and those living in the area who have a criminal history.
+- Community Partners in Action (Hartford): Greater Waterbury Reentry Welcome Center – $12,000 to assist people returning to the Greater Waterbury area after prison and those living in the area who have a criminal history.
 The Center serves as a centralized hub, provides support services, and coordinates referrals to 30+ community partners.

 - CT Institute for Refugees & Immigrants (Bridgeport): Waterbury Immigration Legal Services – $25,000 to support family reunification, naturalization, adjustment of status, Deferred Action for Childhood Arrivals applications and renewals, visas for victims of domestic violence, asylum applications and appeals, and removal defense for immigrants living in greater Waterbury.